vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff2.md

 {{ <info> }}
 Deletes are idempotent, so attempting to delete VDiff data that does not exist is a no-op.

+All VDiff data associated with a VReplication workflow is deleted when the workflow is deleted.
 {{ </info> }}